 I keep two layers in Scribus, one for the illustrations, which are just linked to the original files so that if I change the illustrations it will update in Scribus.
 The other layer atop of this is a text layer.
 I used Inkscape to generate a QR code which points to an appropriate URL from FSF’s website.
 To generate a QR code go to Extensions > Render > Barcode > QR Code in Inkscape menu.
 The logos are also vector which Scribus supports, you can directly paste things from Inkscape into Scribus.
 In a way, this helps in designing CMYK based vector graphics.

 With the Designs ready, I exported them to layered PDF and sent to them to Abhas for feedback.
 He had some feedback to include FSF India’s logo, which then I added and sent the pdf back again.
 From here on Abhas took over the printing part of the process.
 He has a local printer in Bangalore, he got these posters printed in A2 size. he was kind enough to send me some pictures of these.
 The prints came out well, considering I didn’t even convert them to CMYK, nor did I do any color corrections or soft proofing that I usually do when I get the color profile from my printer.
 My opinion is that 100% accurate CMYK printing is just a myth, there are too many factors to consider if you really want perfect color reproduction, I often leave this job to the printer, who knows his printer well and does the conversion himself.

 Source Files For All

 When we discussed the requirement for these posters Abhas had told me to release the artwork under CC-BY license so that others can re-use modify and share these.
 I am really glad he mentioned it.
-So for anyone who wants to poke at the files I have uploaded them to my drive -> here.
+So for anyone who wants to poke at the files the FSF has uploaded them -> here.
 If you have any improvements to make please go ahead and do remember to share it with everybody.